FarahSamer-eng/Phishing-Email-Analysis/README.md

 ### 5. Fake Apple Notification

-The email impersonated Apple and used a Microsoft Word template attachment.
+The email impersonated Apple and contained a suspicious Microsoft Word template attachment.
+The email body was blank.

 Key indicators included:

 * Apple brand impersonation
 * BCC usage
-* Suspicious `.dot` attachment
+* Suspicious `.dot` attachment (Microsoft Word Template)
-* Suspicious PDF attachment

 ### 6. Fake DHL Notification

-The email impersonated DHL and delivered a malicious Excel attachment.
+The email impersonated DHL and delivered a suspicious Excel attachment.

 The attachment contained a reference to an executable file: